-The goals of the B.S. in Construction Management are to prepare effective managers for public and private construction projects, to prepare the workforce required for the expected increase in the state's transportation infrastructure improvements, and to enable high school graduates, transfer students and working professionals to assume leadership roles in the construction industry.
-This program is unique in that special attention is given to working professionals with classes offered mainly at times convenient to students.
+The goals of the B.S. in Construction Management are to prepare effective managers for public and private construction projects, to prepare the workforce required for the state's transportation infrastructure improvements, and to enable high school graduates, transfer students and working professionals to assume leadership roles in the construction industry.
 Students will take required courses in computer aided construction design, construction material and methods, legal and environmental issues in construction, project planning and control, project management, soil mechanics and cost estimating.
 Issues in construction safety, building codes, electrical and mechanical systems and cost accounting are also covered.
 Students will also have a broad choice of electives from courses in construction management, engineering, or business to personalize their expertise.

-The mission of the Bachelor of Science degree in Construction Management is to prepare effective managers to lead public and private construction projects, prepare a technically capable management workforce required for the expected increase in the state's transportation infrastructure improvement projects, and enable high school graduates, transfer students and working professionals to assume leadership roles in construction industry.
+The mission of the Bachelor of Science degree in Construction Management is to prepare effective managers to lead public and private construction projects, prepare a technically capable management workforce required for the state's transportation infrastructure improvement projects, and enable high school graduates, transfer students and working professionals to assume leadership roles in construction industry.

 Student Learning Outcomes

 Students graduating with a B.S. in Construction Management from Cal State East Bay will be able to:

 - have knowledge in the core construction management areas (construction materials and methods, safety, codes, scheduling, commissioning, planning and control, project management, construction law, cost accounting, human resources management, environmental and safety issues in construction),